 Yew Taxus spp.

 Keep toxic plants out of your pet’s reach or use fencing to keep pets away.
-This is not a complete list of plants that can potentially be harmful to your pets.
-For more information on plants that could be harmful to pets, check out toxic and non-toxic plants from the ASPCA, or poisonous plants for dogs and cats from the Veterinary Partner website.
+This is not a complete list of plants that can be potentially harmful to your pets.
+For more information on plants that could be harmful to pets, check out toxic and non-toxic plants from the ASPCA or poisonous plants for dogs and cats from the Veterinary Partner website.

 Status and Revision History